rajansagarwal/gardening/content/projects/interplays.md

 ---
-title: "Interplays of Mathematics and Classism – Math 10 2021 Capston"
+title: "Interplays of Mathematics and Classism – Math 10 2021 Capstone"
 date: Aug 20, 2021
 ---